Grifano/FM__Equalizer-landing-page/README.md

 ### Useful resources

+[StackOverflow](https://stackoverflow.com/questions/39743161/svg-fill-color-not-working) - How to change color for SVG element through CSS.
+[MDM Web Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position-y) - This is halp me with positioning background elements.
+[PX to VW](https://web-development.space/tools/px-to-vw/) - A helpful tool for converting px to vw depending on viewport.
 [Frontend Mentor](https://www.frontendmentor.io/) - Get a challenge and try to make them as close to a mockup as you can.
 [Uxcel](https://uxcel.com?invite=EE4PBID94EEH) - improv UX/UI Design skills, by reading the article and check your new knowledge by passing a quiz.